-Join Farmington Museum as we explore all aspects of the West and investigate why the West has played such a pivotal role in world history and how it continues to permeate all aspects of American life, at home and abroad.
+Join the Farmington Museum as it explores all aspects of the West and investigates why the West has played such a pivotal role in world history and how it continues to permeate all aspects of American life, at home and abroad.

 August 4: Wounded Knee:

 On December 29, 1890, more than 150 men, women, and children were killed near Wounded Knee Creek on the Pine Ridge Indian Reservation in South Dakota.
 In 1973, approximately 200 followers of the American Indian Movement occupied the town of Wounded Knee for 71 days to protest corruption and the failure of the government to fulfill past treaties.
 Given these two separate but interconnected events, Wounded Knee is a powerful lens to examine the history of Native American relations in the West, from the so-called Indian Wars to the rise of the Red Power movement.